MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 The purpose of this article is to provide the following information.

 *   The current approach that the WebView2 team uses for browser features.
-*   The status of features and the reasoning behind the state.
+*   The status of features and the reasons behind the state.
 *   The ability for features to be turned on or off.

 ## Guiding principles